 What is the Symbol for Parallel Lines?

-The symbol used to denote parallel lines is ||.
-Any two parallel lines AB and CD will be represented as AB||CD
+The symbol that is used to denote parallel lines is ||.
+Any two parallel lines AB and CD are represented as AB||CD.

-Do Parallel Lines Meet in Infinity?
+Do Parallel Lines Meet at Infinity?

 No, the definition itself suggests that parallel lines never meet.
 Hence, parallel lines would not meet even at infinity.

 Do Parallel Lines have the Same Equation?

 No, parallel lines do not have the same equation, but they have the same slope.
 For example, if the equation of a line is represented as, y = 4x + 2, this means the slope of this line is 4.
 So, another straight line in the same plane, that has the same slope of 4 will be parallel to the given line.

 No, parallel lines may not be equal in length but they should be the same distance apart.

 No, a triangle does not have any parallel lines.
 Since a triangle always has 3 intersecting sides; and we know that parallel lines never intersect each other, therefore, a triangle cannot have parallel lines.